 You have selected one of the finest marine power packages available.
 It incorporates numerous design features to ensure operating ease and durability.
 With proper care and maintenance, you will enjoy using this product for many boating seasons.
-To ensure maximum performance and carefree use, we ask that you thoroughly read this manual.
+To ensure maximum performance and carefree use, we ask that you thoroughly read this manual before operating the outboard.

 The Operation and Maintenance Manual contains specific instructions for using and maintaining your product.
 Keep this manual with the product for ready reference whenever you are on the water.
+This manual should stay with the outboard engine, if it is sold.